-The volume and overall sentimentality on social media returned to levels seen pre-announcement.
-Nike’s stock had continued to climb, reaching an apex of $85.26 before settling down to $82.50.
-Market consultants release bullish forecasts for the brand in anticipation of the brands quarterly report.
+The volume and overall sentimentality on social media returned to levels seen preannouncement.
+Nike's stock had continued to climb, reaching an apex of $85.26 before settling down to $82.50.
+Market consultants released bullish forecasts for the brand in anticipation of the brand's quarterly report.

 This is not the first time Nike has created waves across social conversation.
-Lest we forget, Charles Barkley’s scowling growl telling us he’s not a role model, or the Voices film that turned the spotlight on women’s barriers and contributions to athletics.
-Granted, it didn’t reached the apex of social commentary in a way this did, but it does remind us that Nike is no stranger to stirring the pot.
+Lest we forget, Charles Barkley's scowling growl telling us he's not a role model, or the "Voices" film that turned the spotlight on women's barriers and contributions to athletics.
+Granted, neither reached the apex of social commentary in a way this did, but it does remind us that Nike is no stranger to stirring the pot.

 What will unfold in the acts to come?